nuwank-swivel/swivel-portal/docs/project-brief.md

 1. Only one office floor is in scope for the PoC.
 2. Employee directory and authentication managed by Microsoft 365 / Azure AD.
 3. Admins are defined by an Azure AD group or app role (recommended: AD group).
-4. Frontend scaffold already exists in `frontend/` (React + Vite).
+4. Frontend scaffold exists in `src/frontend/` (React + Vite).
 We'll add MSAL and PWA support.
-5. Backend will be .NET 9 Web API; tokens are validated via Microsoft identity platform.
+5. Backend is a .NET 9 Minimal API in `src/backend/`; tokens are validated via Microsoft identity platform.

 ## High-level architecture

-- Frontend: React (existing `frontend/`), MSAL.js for Azure AD sign-in, PWA manifest + service worker.
+- Frontend: React (in `src/frontend/`), MSAL.js for Azure AD sign-in, PWA manifest + service worker.
-- Backend: ASP.NET Core Web API (Azure App Service or Container Apps), JWT Bearer validating Azure AD tokens.
+- Backend: ASP.NET Core Minimal API (in `src/backend/`), hosted in Azure App Service or Container Apps, JWT Bearer validating Azure AD tokens.
 - Database: Azure SQL.
 Stores bookings, per-day seat overrides, and minimal site configuration including the default seat count.
 - Auth: Microsoft Entra ID (Azure AD) — app registration for SPA + Web API.
 Use group/role claims to identify admins.